rbacyln/rbacyln/README.md

 ###  Current Focus
 * **The Capstone:** Building a Deep Learning model to detect **poisonous mushrooms** with high accuracy.
 (Because foraging shouldn't be a gamble!)
-* **Goal:** I aspire to specialize in **Computer Vision** through graduate studies and research, aiming to bridge the gap between theoretical Deep Learning and impactful real-world applications.
+* **Goal:** To pursue a career as an AI Engineer, continuously advancing my skills in generative models and computer vision to contribute to the next generation of intelligent technologies.

 ### Toolkit
 `Python` `Java` `PyTorch` `TensorFlow` `OpenCV` `YOLOv8` `Hugging Face` `Streamlit` `Gradio` `Pandas` `Android Dev`